 After considering comments from the first exposure period, as well as discussing within the small group of industry and regulators, this example was eliminated from the principles-based bond definition.
 These discussions ultimately concluded that tranches that separately qualify as bonds should be reported as bonds even if other tranches from a structure that do not qualify as bonds are also held by the reporting entity.
 Elements noted as part of the decision to remove the stapling restriction include:

-A key element in the initial proposal to require the entire holdings as equity was to ensure that the risk of the holdings was properly captured.
+A key element in the initial proposal to require all of the holdings as equity was to ensure that the risk of the holdings was properly captured.
 It was noted that recent developments to tranche investments that were previously reported as investments in LLCs or joint ventures could result in RBC arbitrage.
-This is because the risk of the investment would be concentrated in a specific tranche intended to absorb losses, and only that limited tranche would be reported on BA with higher RBC charges.
+This is because the risk of the investment would be concentrated in a specific tranche intended to absorb losses, and only that limited tranche would be reported on Schedule BA with higher RBC charges.
 This would allow the debt tranches (as they are subordinated by the equity tranche) to likely qualify as bonds with Schedule D-1 reporting and lower RBC charges.
 However, because risk has been concentrated into the smaller equity tranche as a result of leverage, and because Schedule BA RBC charges are fixed and insensitive to leverage, there is a lowering of risk-based capital in total despite no change in risk.
 The subsequent discussions highlighted that this is an RBC issue for the equity tranche and is not an accounting classification issue.
 As consideration on appropriate risk charges for residual tranches has been requested to the Financial Condition (E) Committee and is a discussion item for the RBC Investment Risk and Evaluation (E) Working Group, this issue is not within the focus of the Statutory Accounting Principles (E) Working Group.
 It was also noted that consideration of statutory accounting provisions (such as nonadmittance) to achieve a desired risk assessment would be an inappropriate use of the accounting guidance.
-It was also noted that the investments within scope of these discussions are likely permitted for admittance under state law, and differing SAP guidance would only result with identification of prescribed practices as domiciliary state laws and statutes are the ultimate authority for the application of SAP.
+It was also noted that the investments within scope of these discussions are likely permitted for admittance under state law and incorporating statutory guidance different from state law would only result with identification of prescribed practices as domiciliary state laws and statutes are the ultimate authority for the application of SAP.

 It was also identified that the initial exposed example was specific to investments that were “stapled” under contractual terms.
-This guidance would have only been applicable to dynamics in which there was an explicit restriction in the sale, assignment, or transfer of the equity tranche separately from a debt tranche.
-It was identified that without an active market for equity tranches (which is common) the explicit restrictions would not be necessary to achieve a similar result.
-Structures would only need to be designed to require initial acquisition of equity tranches when acquiring debt tranches (with removal of the explicit disposal restrictions) to avoid the proposed stapling guidance.
+This guidance would have only been applicable to dynamics in which there was an explicit restriction in the sale, assignment, or transfer of the residual/equity tranche separately from a debt tranche.
+It was identified that without an active market for residual/equity tranches (which is common) the explicit restrictions would not be necessary to achieve a similar result.
+Structures would only need to be designed to require initial acquisition of residual/equity tranches when acquiring debt tranches (with removal of the explicit disposal restrictions) to avoid the proposed stapling guidance.
 Since the proposed guidance could be easily avoided, the guidance would not address the underlying concern.